SBLG(1) General Commands Manual SBLG(1)

 If <entry data-sblg-entry="1"> contains this set to true, the contents are printed directly and the Tag Symbols are processed.
 This overrides data-sblg-altlink and data-sblg-content.

-If <entry data-sblg-entry="1"> contains this set to true, the article's contents (everything within the <article data-sblg-article="1">) are inlined within the <content> element with type html.
+If <entry data-sblg-entry="1"> contains this set to true, the article's contents (everything within the element having the data-sblg-article="1" attribute) are inlined within the <content> element with type html.
 Tag Symbols are processed.

 Each <entry> element with this is filled in with article content.